-Here’s the million dollar question: if women are strong at sales, why aren’t more women in sales professions?
+Here’s the million-dollar question: if women can succeed at high ticket sales, why aren’t more women in sales professions?

 The 11 Percent Advantage

-When it comes to high-ticket sales, it’s less about selling and more about educating potential clients and solving their problems.
-High-ticket sales are B2C or B2B services or products that range in price from $3000 to $1 million or more.
+When it comes to high ticket sales, it’s less about selling and more about educating potential clients and solving their problems.
+High-ticket sales are B2C (business to customer) or B2B (business to business) services or products that range in price from $3000 to $1 million or more.
 At this price range, potential clients are less likely to buy without speaking to someone first.

 Clients want some assurance that they are buying something that will solve a problem they are having.
 For example, a new business owner is looking for a business coach for mentorship.
 Before paying thousands of dollars, they want to make sure this mentor is the right fit.

-This type of selling requires someone who is great at listening and building relationships, not someone who pushes features, benefits and sales.
+This type of selling requires someone who is great at listening and building relationships, not someone who aggressively pushes features and benefits to get a sale.